Malaysia carries out autopsy on Palestinian gunned down in 'Mossad' hit - Journal du Cameroun

 He was walking from his highrise apartment to dawn prayers at a local mosque in the Kuala Lumpur suburb of Gombak when he was shot by two gunmen riding a motorcycle, officials added.

 At the crime scene, police markers indicated 14 bullets had been sprayed at the victim, some of them hitting a wall.
-An iron grill hit by a bullet was dented.
+An iron grille hit by a bullet was dented.

 In a statement from the Hamas-ruled Gaza Strip, the victim’s family said: “We accuse the Mossad of being behind the assassination.”

-The Islamist Palestinian movement said Batsh, a research scientist specialising in energy issues, was one of its members.
+Hamas said Batsh, described as a research scientist specialising in energy issues, was one of its members.

+Malaysia’s police chief Mohamad Fuzi Harun said a task force has been formed to investigate the killing but would not speculate on the motive or whether foreign assassins were involved.

+Photos of the two suspects provided by witnesses showed they looked like Europeans but police could not confirm they were in fact from Europe, he told a news conference Sunday afternoon.

 Mohammad Shedad, 17, a student and a relative of the victim, also blamed Mossad for the killing.

 “It is definitely the work of Mossad.
-Fadi is a very clever person, anyone who is clever is a threat to Israel,” he told AFP outside the victim’s Malaysian home.
+Fadi is a very clever person, anyone who is clever is a threat to Israel,” he told AFP outside the victim’s Malaysian apartment.

 “Fadi is a Hamas member and knows how to make rockets.
 So (Israel) think he is dangerous.”